OndrejZapletal99/Google_capstone_project/README.md

   COUNT(DISTINCT ActivityDate) AS Users_number_activity
  FROM `bellabeat-401316.bellabeat.daily_activity`;
 ```
-The result of SQL code is 31 days.
+The result of SQL code is **31 days**.
 Next, I wanted to know how active users were.
-So i created four groups by number of active days.
+So I created four groups by number of active days.
  ```
 SELECT
   COUNT(Id) AS logged,